-- i) Timón, S.A. is a company controlled by Rucandio, S.A. - ii) As already noted in section C.1.2. above, in February 2024 Ms Sylvia Bigio has been appointed as director, by co-option, as proprietary director (representing the shareholding interest of the shareholder Amber Capital UK, LLP), to fill the vacancy on the Board following the death of Mr. Miguel Barroso. - iii) Sections A.6, C.1.10 and C.1.11 provide information on the directors' relationships with significant shareholders and on other of their professional occupations.
+- i) Timón, S.A. is a company controlled by Rucandio, S.A. - ii) Sections A.6, C.1.10 and C.1.11 provide information on the directors' relationships with significant shareholders and on other of their professional occupations.

 INDEPENDENT DIRECTORS